pcwilcox/docker-nfs-client/README.md

 # A small docker NFS client.
-Perfect for enabling whatever to NFS, compatible with databases.
+Perfect for enabling whatever to NFS, compatible with databases (d3fk/nfs-client).

 This is a Docker image for a light NFS client (~10MB) compatible with database usage.
 By default NFS 3 is used (but the ENV enable you to change this).